vyos/vyos-documentation/docs/contributing/build-vyos.rst

 ===============

 Debian APT is not very verbose when it comes to errors.
-If your ISO build breaks for whatever reason and you supect its a problem with APT dependencies or installation you can add this small patch which increases the APT verbosity during ISO build.
+If your ISO build breaks for whatever reason and you suspect it's a problem with APT dependencies or installation you can add this small patch which increases the APT verbosity during ISO build.